souryacs/LitRevw/SingleCellMethods.md

             - batch-specific parameters are used to compute the penalty of cluster assignments.
             - Finally, a weighted sum of these clustering assignments are performed to define the final clusters.
     - Metric: local inverse Simpson index
+        - inverse of the sum of probabilities from all batches B is defined as inverse Simpson index
         - Gaussian kernel–based distributions of neighbourhoods for distance-based neighbourhood weighting
         - sensitive towards local batch diversification within the knns.